 Abu Dhabi Global Markets: Rising to the challenge

-Rapid advancements in the field of technology, free movement of capital globally, and need to service an increasingly global clientele are creating opportunities that call for the establishment of new world-class financial centres.
+Rapid advancements in the field of technology, free movement of capital globally, and need to service an increasingly global clientele are creating opportunities that call for the establishment of new world-class financial centers.
 Any new development in the financial market piques the interest of people globally.
-London may have edged ahead of New York and Singapore may have become more competitive financial centre compared to Hong Kong.
-These big financial centres now face competition from several new and ambitious challenges and one of them being the Abu Dhabi Global Markets in Abu Dhabi, United Arab Emirates.
+London may have edged ahead of New York and Singapore may have become more competitive financial center compared to Hong Kong.
+These big financial centers now face competition from several new and ambitious challenges and one of them being the Abu Dhabi Global Markets in Abu Dhabi, United Arab Emirates.

 The establishment of a financial free zone in Abu Dhabi has been generating buzz since the time of its inception.
 The establishment of Abu Dhabi Global Markets (the ADGM) under the Federal No. 4 of 2013 came at a time when Abu Dhabi had begun facing the heat of a volatile oil market and needed to broaden its horizons from the oil and gas economy.
 Upon its commencement of operations in the year 2015, the financial market has been keenly following the progress of this latest entrée in the financial free zone arena.
 Investors have been speculating whether ADGM can offer similar lucrative options for investment and unparalleled infrastructure as its neighbor, Dubai International Financial Center (the DIFC).

 This Article examines the regulatory and legal landscape of ADGM to determine the ease by which businesses may be set up in ADGM.